starship-s/Open-WebUI-OpenRouter-pipe/README.md

 - Remote downloads accept both `http://` and `https://` URLs; if you require HTTPS-only, enforce it via network egress policy.
 - Artifact encryption is enabled when `ARTIFACT_ENCRYPTION_KEY` is set.
 If you store secrets as encrypted valve values, `WEBUI_SECRET_KEY` must be configured so Open WebUI can decrypt them at runtime.
+- This pipe does not implement MCP server connectivity inside the pipe (to avoid bypassing Open WebUI’s tool server RBAC).
+If you need MCP tools, use an MCP→OpenAPI proxy/aggregator (for example MCPO / MetaMCP) and add it as an OpenAPI tool server in Open WebUI.
 - This project alone does not guarantee GDPR/HIPAA/SOC2 compliance; use it as part of a broader operational and governance program.

 Read: [Security & Encryption](docs/security_and_encryption.md) and [Production readiness report (OpenRouter Responses Pipe)](docs/production_readiness_report.md).